authgear/authgear-nft-indexer/README.md

 docker compose up -d
 ```

-Then run the following command to start up the indexer worker
+Then run the following command to start up the server

 ```
 # in project root
-make start-worker
+make start
 ```